 You may also wish to review some of our recent California legal victories.

 In California, a “sex crime” is any misdemeanor or felony of a sexual nature.
 It includes everything from forcible rape to grabbing your genitals in public to annoy someone.

-Common California sex crimes we defend include (but are not limited to):
+Common California sexual offenses we defend include (but are not limited to):

 - Child sexual abuse,

 - Date rape,